Selling Enrollment Membership Versus Selling Individual Courses

 You can do this from the right side of your course edit page:

-The links below the "enable public preview page" checkbox will show you the links that students can use to purchase your course, depending on the options you have selected above.
+The links below the "enable public landing page" checkbox will show you the links that students can use to purchase your course, depending on the options you have selected above.

 If your course is not sold separately, then it is automatically free to any students that enroll.